Tips for ebiking in Tuscany

 Top Tips

 • You can use Komoot or similar apps for planning routes; however, use it alongside Google Maps as they tend to send you down farm tracks, which are only suitable for goats and sheep.
-I find a mixture of the two works really well.
+I find a mixture of the two works well.

 Preparation and Bike types

-• I would recommend a mountain ebike or a trekking ebike with big knobbly tyres.
+• I recommend a mountain ebike or a trekking ebike with big knobbly tyres.
 Take a bit of air out of the tyres as the roads are bumpy.
 This will give you a little more suspension and avoid punctures due to the hard, bumpy paths.

 • A city bike would be okay as long as the tyres are bigger and not the narrower ones that are standard on city bikes.